-Not being accepted gives you the opportunity reflect, and deeply consider whether to re-apply, move toward a different, to develop other career possibilities while also re-applying.
+Not being accepted gives you the opportunity reflect, and deeply consider whether to re-apply or shift toward a different career path.

 If you decide to re-apply, talk with representatives from admissions offices.

 In most cases, a "How can I strengthen my candidacy?" approach is more constructive than "Why wasn't I accepted?"
 Because there really are more qualified candidates than seats, there are often no satisfying answers to "why" questions.

 It's also helpful to continue strengthening other aspects of your candidacy by getting additional shadowing, volunteering, service, working and research experience.

 Many re-applicants are accepted!
 For example, at the KU School of Medicine, one-fourth to one-third of the seats usually go to re-applicants.